prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 There is no intrinsic requirement to morph images for prediction.
 However, we find that homogenized images perform better than non-homogenized images.
 Image homogenization occurs through convenience libraries in Python and JavaScript.
 For prediction, the Web client captures 3 images, morphs and homogenizes the lighting and contrast once, and discards the original images.

 ### FACE, FACE+MASK, AND FINGERPRINT EMBEDDING DNNs
+* <b>FHE transforms the biometric input image </b>to a distance measurable 1-way encryption (embedding, or vector encryption) consisting of a two-dimensional positional array of 128 floating-point numbers
+* <b>Maintains full accuracy</b> through real-world boundary conditions including poor lighting; inconsistent camera positioning; expression; image rotation of up to 22.5°; variable distance; focus impacted by blur and movement; occlusions of 20-30% including facial hair, glasses, scars, makeup, colored lenses and filters, and abrasions; and B/W and grayscale images.
+* Produces (output) FHE payload in < 100ms
+* MobileNetV2 architecture, 1.3MB for Face and 900kB for Fingerprint

 The Face, Face+Mask, and Fingerprint Embedding DNNs FHE transform the biometric input image to a distance measurable 1-way encryption (embedding, or vector encryption) consisting of a two-dimensional positional array of 128 floating-point numbers.

 The Face, Face+Mask, and Fingerprint Embedding DNNs maintain full accuracy through real-world boundary conditions including poor lighting; inconsistent camera positioning; expression; image rotation of up to 22.5°; variable distance; focus impacted by blur and movement; occlusions of 20-30% including facial hair, glasses, scars, makeup, colored lenses and filters, and abrasions; and B/W and grayscale images.
 The embedding DNNs use the MobileNetV2 architecture and output a 1-way encrypted payload in <100ms.